-The GRHC will correct deficiencies resulting in a non-emergency work order identified during a GRHC conducted inspection non-life-threatening health and safety defects within 21 calendar days of the inspection date.
+The GRHC will correct deficiencies resulting in a non-emergency work order identified during a GRHC conducted inspection within 21 calendar days of the inspection date.
 If the GRHC is unable to make repairs within that period due to circumstances beyond the GRHC's control (e.g. required parts or services are not available, weather conditions, etc.) the GRHC will notify the family of an estimated date of completion.
 The family must allow the GRHC access to the unit to make repairs.